 Ultramarine Blue (cooler blue) at right is an essential color and present in nearly every landscape painter’s palette.
 It is a strong, transparent blue with a subtle shift toward violet side of the spectrum.
 Straight from the tube, ultramarine is fairly dark.
 It is one of the those colors whose brilliance is heightened by the addition of white.

 Alizarin Permanent, cooler red (left) is a magenta-like color, leaning closer to the violet side of the spectrum.
 As a transparent color, it needs to be mixed with other colors in order to achieve adequate covering power.
 Traditional alizarin crimson is not lightfast and has a tendency to fade.
 Instead, use Gamblin Artist’s Colors Alizarin Permanent, a lightfast alternative to traditional alizarin crimson.

-Cadmium Orange is technically not a primary color, but a secondary color.
+Cadmium Orange.
 For many years I used cadmium red as my warm red, but almost never used it.
 I have now replaced it with cadmium orange.
 Any needs I have for red mixtures are handily covered with the cadmium orange and alizarin.
+Also, the richness of cadmium orange cannot be matched by admixtures of other pigments.
 If you prefer a non-cadmium alternative, try Gamblin Artist’s Colors Permanent Orange.